gitkraken/vscode-gitlens/README.md

 Convenient and easy access to the Commit Graph with a dedicated details view.

-## GitKraken Workspaces `Preview`
+## Cloud Workspaces `Preview`

-GitKraken Workspaces allow you to easily group and manage multiple repositories together, accessible from anywhere, streamlining your workflow.
+Cloud Workspaces allow you to easily group and manage multiple repositories together, accessible from anywhere, streamlining your workflow.
 Create workspaces just for yourself or share (coming soon in GitLens) them with your team for faster onboarding and better collaboration.
 [Learn more](https://gitkraken.com/solutions/workspaces?utm_source=gitlens-extension&utm_medium=in-app-links)

 ## Visual File History `Pro`